-(1) These rules do not affect rules of procedure laid down by statute unless they are expressed to apply to the exclusion of inconsistent statutory rules.

-(2) These rules do not apply to proceedings for which special rules have been made.
+- (1) These rules do not affect rules of procedure laid down by statute unless they are expressed to apply to the exclusion of inconsistent statutory rules. - (2) Except to the extent provided by the District Court (Criminal and Miscellaneous) Rules 1992, these rules do not apply to proceedings governed by those rules. - (3) These rules do not apply to proceedings for which special rules have been made.